apache/incubator-streampark-website/community/submit_guide/code-style-and-quality-guide.md

         }
       ```

+3. Ensure code readability and intuitiveness

+  - The string in the `annotation` symbol doesn't need to be extracted as constant.

+  - The referenced `package` or `resource` name doesn't need to be extracted as constant.

-3. Variables that have not been reassigned must also be declared as <mark> final </mark> types.
+4. Variables that have not been reassigned must also be declared as <mark> final </mark> types.

 ### 3.3 Methods Rule